-In today’s global village environment doing business increasingly means operating in a virtual environment, due to both globalisation and a talent shortage.
+In today’s global village environment, doing business increasingly means operating in a virtual environment.
+This is due to both globalisation and a talent shortage.
 A virtual team can consist of members across towns, countries and time zones.
-One must be able to adapt to and leverage on the different work styles and cultures and utilise appropriate technologies to create efficiencies in the global workplace.
+One must be able to adapt to and leverage the different work styles and cultures, and utilise appropriate technologies to create efficiencies in the global workplace.

 Some of the key challenges for culturally diverse virtual teams are:

-Due to the geographical distance separating their members, virtual teams rely on communication and technologies to facilitate interaction and coordinate work.
+Due to the geographical distance separating their members, virtual teams rely on communication and technologies to facilitate interaction and to coordinate work.
 Communication is a critical factor for any team but particularly for virtual teams that are also culturally diverse.
-Mehrabian, in his study conducted in the 1960s highlighted the effectiveness of human communication.
-Mehrabian’s experiments showed that in interpersonal communication, less than 7% of the meaning of communication is contained in the words, some 38% of the meaning is contained in the pitch, tone, emphasis and volume of the words, and the bulk of the meaning, some 55%, is contained in body language and context.
+Mehrabian, in his study conducted in the 1960s, highlighted the effectiveness of human communication.
+Mehrabian’s experiments showed that in interpersonal communication, less than 7% of the meaning of communication is contained in the words; some 38% of the meaning is contained in the pitch, tone, emphasis and volume of the words; and the bulk of the meaning, some 55%, is contained in body language and context.

 While people are often shocked when they first hear this, they accept it fairly quickly.
 In virtual teams that communicate in languages that are often not a person’s first language, the potential for misunderstanding is high.
 Mehrabian’s findings demonstrate that the bulk of meaning is communicated via body language and context, both of which are difficult to grasp in a virtual team.

 These are the three areas that must be considered when designing a collaborative team environment: